\\\ New Puppy

 Pre-planning bringing your new puppy into your home, will help to provide you and your family with a loving, rewarding and successful pet partnership for many years

-We’ve provided some tips and checklist for you as the new puppy owner.
+Pet Check provides some tips and a checklist for you as the new puppy owner.

 Before any pet arrives, it is important to prepare your home.
 Owners need to be organised to provide the care dogs need.

 You’ve probably spent months thinking about which size of breed you can accommodate in your home and garden if you have one, and the type of breed that best suits you and your family.

 Making Room In The Home